Utilising Data Science in Finance

 What challenges or friction did you encounter with your existing skillset?

 Capital markets are a very technical area with many financial products and a complex IT infrastructure.
 In addition, the business has been investing significantly in new technologies (e.g. big data, blockchain, machine learning, bots…).
 Things are changing quickly and expectations around data and technology for each employee are increasing, for instance, all the big investment banks are now training their graduates to code no matter the role and coding training program is being rolled out in different areas of the business.

-As an auditor, you have to be able to understand well data and technology to be able to properly challenge the business and manipulate the data by myself.
+As an auditor, you have to be able to understand data and technology well to be able to properly challenge the business and manipulate the data by myself.

 Why did you choose Cambridge Spark as your learning provider?

 Ultimately everything is available on the internet regarding Data Science.
 However, it is scattered all over the place, therefore, it is really difficult to know what to learn and how to learn if you don’t have the right support and tools.
-In addition, this area is evolving all the time.
+In addition, this field is evolving all the time.

 While you can learn bits and pieces here and there, it is important to have a clear training path.
 Knowledge is like a tree and it is important to understand the key principles before getting into the details, therefore, having a good training path is the key to success.

 Data Science master degrees at university are relatively new and very expensive and would in most cases require a full-time study, therefore, they were not an option.
 There are many online courses but most of them focus on a particular aspect of data science and do not provide this holistic training path we were looking for.
 The Bootcamp solution appeared to be a good solution as it provides a 360° view of data science while being very practical.
 The preference was to have continuous learning rather than a full-time Bootcamp in a short period of time.